Renewable Portfolio Standards

 Background

-An RPS is most successful in driving renewable energy projects when combined with the federal production tax credit.
-States often design them to drive a particular technology by providing "carve out" provisions that mandate a certain percentage of electricity generated comes from a particular technology (e.g. solar or biomass).
-States can choose to apply the RPS requirement to all its utilities or only the investor owned utilities.
-States can also define what technologies are eligible to count towards the RPS requirements.
+An RPS provides a mandate for renewable energy sales within a state.
+This—in combination with federal financial mechanisms and other federal, state, and local policies—is an important factor influencing energy project development.
+States often design RPSs to incentivize a particular technology by providing "carve out" provisions that mandate a certain percentage of electricity generated comes from a particular technology.
+States can choose to apply the RPS requirement to all utilities or only the investor-owned utilities.
+States can also define what technologies are eligible to count toward the RPS requirements.

 Implementation Issues

-Having adequate transmission capacity to accommodate generation from renewable resources is important for the success of an RPS.
+Having adequate transmission capacity to accommodate generation from new energy resources is important for the success of an RPS.
 States with successful RPSs either have adequate transmission available or plans to build it.

 Design Best Practices